kevinbencs/online_newspaper/README.md

 200    role: string, email: string, name: string, id: string
 ```

-- Post /auth/provider/twofa: check the token in the url for 2FA page when user sing in with provider.
+- Post /auth/provider/twofa: check the token in the url for the 2FA page when the user signs in with the provider.

 Body:
 ```